If black beans are your thing then you are definitely going to love this rich vegetarian and vegan feijoada (black beans

 Grab two of the onions and chop them by hand or using a food processor.
 Purée the remaining onion in a food processor blender.
 It doesn’t have to be perfectly smooth, just fairly liquid!

 Next heat the olive oil in the pan over a medium-high heat and sauté the chopped onions for 10 minutes.
 When the onions are slightly golden, at around the 5-6 minute mark, you’ll want to add the salt.

 Your onions should be golden and somewhat browned at the edges like in the image above.

-Next add in all the spices and seasonings (ground garlic, bay leaves, cayenne pepper, ground cilantro, ground cumin, smoked hot paprika, oregano, and ground pepper) and toast for two minutes.
+Next, add in all the spices and seasonings (ground garlic, bay leaves, optional cayenne pepper if using, ground coriander, ground cumin, smoked hot paprika, oregano, and ground pepper) and toast for two minutes.

 It’s of vital importance that the paprika you use is smoked and spicy.
 It should have a deep red colour.
 More than one dish has been ruined by a crappy mild claggy paprika, unfortunately.

 Next, add in the pureed onion and fry for five minutes, stirring often.
 Don’t worry too much if some bits stick to the pan, this should come off when you add the liquid.

 Add the beans, water and stock cube.
 Cook according to your chosen method and following the timings given in the previous section.

 In this example, I’m cooking soaked beans in a pressure cooker so I’ll set a timer for 30 minutes from when I seal the cooker and I’ll lower the temperature to medium once the first whistle has sounded.

 Once the beans have finished cooking (I always quick release when using my pressure cooker), bring back to the boil on the stove and add the different kinds of vinegar, soy sauce and marmite.
 Simmer five minutes more.
 Done!